dmsc/fastbasic/manual.md

   Starts and ends an endless
-  repetition, when reaching the LOOP statement the program begins again executing form the DO statement.
+  repetition, when reaching the LOOP statement the program begins again executing from the DO statement.

   The only way to terminate the loop is via de EXIT statement.